 - Next, add in the tomato sauce and the sweet potatoes, cover the pan with a lid and simmer for 7-8 minutes, until the sweet potato pieces begin to soften.

-- Remove the lid and stir in the spinach and peas.
+- Remove the lid and stir in the frozen edamame and rainbow swiss chard leaves.
 Taste, and season with salt and pepper, if desired.
 Cover the pan with the lid again, until everything wilts down.